Logo

 The Anglo-German Fellowship, at this time, was supported both by the British and German governments, and Kim Philby made many trips to Berlin.

-Kim Philby worked at first as a freelance journalist; from May 1937, he served as a first-hand correspondent for The Times, reporting from the headquarters of the pro-Franco forces.
+Kim Philby worked at first as a freelance journalist; from May 1937, he served as a first-hand correspondent for The Times, reporting from the headquarters of the pro-Franco forces in Seville.

-Kim Philby began working for both the Soviet and British intelligence, which usually consisted of posting letters in a crude code to a fictitious girlfriend, Mlle Dupont in Paris, for the Russians.
+Kim Philby began working for both the Soviet and British intelligence, which usually consisted of posting letters in a crude code to a fictitious girlfriend, Mlle Dupont in Paris, for the Soviets.

 Kim Philby used a simpler system for MI6, delivering post at Hendaye, France, for the British embassy in Paris.